Employment contracts are either fixed-term or open-ended. It is important to note that contracts can be written or agreed upon orally.

 Length of uninterrupted service

-The Employment Standards Act requires that your employer provide both notice of your termination and severance pay if you qualify.
+The Employment Standards Act requires that your employer provide both notices of your termination and severance pay if you qualify.

 Special rules apply if an employer is terminating more than 50 employees in a four-week period.